 Not found your question?
 Email info@schoolfarmcsa.org.uk and we’ll add it to the list.

-We grow quality veg but that doesn’t mean it’s always perfectly formed so do expect to see quirky and interestingly shaped vegetables in your box.
+We grow quality veg but that doesn’t mean it’s always perfectly formed.
 We think it’s important to include veg of all shapes and sizes because they’re perfectly good and throwing them away just because of their appearance would be a waste of good food.

 You might also get a bit of mud.
 We don’t have washing facilities on the farm so the veg is plucked from the field and delivered to you au natural.
-You can tackle if with a good veg scrubber or, if you’re worried about too much mud in your kitchen, you could pre rinse the veg in a bowl of water and then use that to water the plants in your garden with some extra organic matter.
-However, did you know that having mud on your carrots helps keep them fresher for longer?
+They may need a scrub, but that’s about it.
+In fact, did you know that having mud on your carrots helps keep them fresher for longer?

 How will I know which box to take?

-A lot of the time we have surplus of a particular crop, in which case you are at liberty to help yourself to your hearts content – we find a lot of chutney gets made this way 🙂
+A lot of the time we have surplus of a particular crop, we put these out as ‘extras’ separate to the packed veg boxes and you are at liberty to help yourself to your heart’s content – we find a lot of chutney gets made this way 🙂

 What happens if I miss the box collection day/time or I’m away?

-Boxes a the farm are left until 4pm on Thursdsay, after which any uncollected veg is re-distributed to volunteers.
+If collecting from the farm, you have until 4pm on Thursday to collect, after which time any uncollected veg is re-distributed to volunteers.
 If you know that you are not going to be able to make the time you can let us know and we will keep it aside for you.

-If you’re away for a week why not offer your box to a friend or neighbour, or whoever’s agreed to look after the cat/hamster/dog/children?
-Otherwise we can donate your box to a good cause.
+If you’re away for a week we suggest you offer your share to a friend or neighbour, or whoever’s agreed to look after the cat/hamster/dog/children?

 What do I do with the actual box when I’m finished with it?